lecodeski/maple-font/README.md

 > For `Ubuntu` or `Debian`, maybe `python-is-python3` is needed as well.
 >
 > If you have trouble installing the dependencies, just create a new GitHub Codespace and run the commands there.

+#### Narrow Glyph Width

+You can setup `"width": "narrow"` in `config.json` or add `--width slim` in cli flag to change glyph width at build time.

+There are 3 options:
+- default: 600
+- narrow: 550
+- slim: 500

 #### Custom Nerd-Font